danielh1307/kaggle-the-simpsons/README.md

 ## Results
 I tried different neural networks, both "from scratch" and pre-trained ones.
 For training, I used one GPU of type NVIDIA GeForce RTX 2080 SUPER.
-I used the following networks for training and testing:
+I used the following notebooks for training and testing:
 * Own networks and RESNET 18: [TRAIN](the-simpsons-train.ipynb), [TEST](the-simpsons-test.ipynb)
-* Vision Transformer from Hugging Face: [TRAIN](the-simpsons-train-vit.ipynb), [TEST](the-simpsons-test.ipynb)
+* Vision Transformer from Hugging Face: [TRAIN](the-simpsons-train-vit.ipynb), [TEST](the-simpsons-test-vit.ipynb)

 Here are the results: